 FBI Table 5: Crime in the United States by State

 shows that South Dakota has very little robbery, just 24.7% of the National Average rate compared to Texas where the robbery rate is 114.1%.
 But their rates of violent crime, murder, rape and aggravated assault are all around the National Average, as in Texas.
-So why does South Dakota have far fewer robberies - just 21.7% of the rate in Texas?
+So why does South Dakota have such a dramatically lower robbery rate than Texas?

 The Study by the Crime Prevention Research Center Table 3

-Clearly there are other factors as well as demographics and population producing such dramatically lower robbery.
+Clearly there are other factors as well as demographics and population producing such a dramatically lower robbery rate.
 But since the other crime rates are similar if not a little higher, why just robbery?

 The FBI data verifies the Concealed Carry study findings: the more you encourage armed citizens, the more you discourage armed robbery!